BAG. Journal of Basic & Applied Genetics

 is an open-access electronic journal (OAJ) addressed to researchers, professionals, university professors and students, whose objective is to contribute to the advancement of disciplinary knowledge.

-This journal publishes original contributions in both Spanish and English -without article processing charges for authors) related to all areas of genetics, including Human, Animal, and Plant Genetics and Cytogenetics; Medical Genetics; Genetics of Microorganisms; Pharmacogenetics; Animal and Plant Breeding, Molecular Genetics; Mutagenesis; Population Genetics and Evolution.
+This journal publishes original unpublished contributions in both Spanish and English -without article processing charges for authors) related to all areas of genetics, including Human, Animal, and Plant Genetics and Cytogenetics; Medical Genetics; Genetics of Microorganisms; Pharmacogenetics; Animal and Plant Breeding, Molecular Genetics; Mutagenesis; Population Genetics and Evolution.

 Contributions in related disciplines or areas (Biochemistry, Physiology, Systematics, among others) may also be considered if they contain information of direct significance for genetics.